-To reiterate what I said in the first post in our Postfix series, a virtual setup is one in which email accounts are independent of system accounts.
-We therefore have to tell Postfix what accounts we have on any given domain, where to put email for an account etc. in contrast to local delivery where users are defined by the system and delivery is by default to a file in
+To reiterate what I said in the first post in my Postfix series, a virtual setup is one in which email accounts are independent of system accounts.
+In a virtual configuration, I therefore have to tell Postfix what accounts I have on any given domain, where to put email for an account etc. in contrast to local delivery where users are defined by the system and delivery is by default to a file in

 /var/mail.
-In order to create this kind of setup we will have to jettison most of the settings we have worked on so far.
+In order to create this kind of setup I will have to jettison most of the settings I have worked on so far.
 On the plus side it will still feel very familiar as virtual and local settings often follow the same basic pattern and nomenclature.
-In addition, as I have said before, having familiarized ourselves with a local setup helps us understand how to properly distinguish between the two kinds of setup.
+In addition, as I have said before, familiarizing yourself with a local setup helps you understand how to properly distinguish between the two kinds of setup.

 Deactivate the local setup

-First we need to deactivate some of our local settings so as not to interfere with our new virtual setup.
-Basically we are going to make it so that local mail is actually local, that is deals with mail addressed to users on the local machine.
+First I need to deactivate some of my local settings so as not to interfere with my new virtual setup.
+Basically I am going to make it so that local mail is actually local, that is deals with mail addressed to users on the local machine.
 I would suggest saving a backup copy of your current setup so that you can always revert.

-relay=virtual) We need to make sure that the local delivery agent does not take over delivery of mail for our virtual domains (which it will do given half a chance even if there is no local user called myemailaccountname).
-Restrict
+relay=virtual) I need to make sure that the local delivery agent does not take over delivery of mail for my virtual domains (which it will do given half a chance even if there is no local user called myemailaccountname).
+If

-mydomain to the local hostname and keep your internet domains out of
+mydomain is restricted to the local hostname and internet domains are kept out of

-mydestination (as above) and all should be well.
-I would also suggest clearing out your
+mydestination (as above), all should be well.
+I would also suggest clearing out

 /etc/aliases file (and running